Image Wrap

 To make a sensible defense, look to a quality and well regarded Los Angeles criminal defense attorney.
 The law allows you to defend yourself in a complicated Pasadena DUI injury case.
 But in general, you’d be advised to retain professional counsel.

-Mr. Michael Kraut (of the Kraut Criminal & DUI Lawyers — 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) has deep experience helping clients just like you in complicated and unfortunate DUI circumstances.
+Mr. Michael Kraut (of the Kraut Law Group Criminal & DUI Lawyers, Inc. — 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) has deep experience helping clients just like you in complicated and unfortunate DUI circumstances.
 For years, Mr. Kraut served as a Deputy District Attorney for the city – during which he actively worked to put DUI offenders behind bars.
 As a result of his stint (14 plus years) as a prosecutor, Mr. Kraut has developed a profound understanding of how prosecutors think, and he also developed a veritable arsenal of tools and strategies to help his clients battle their charges effectively.

 Continue reading